Molecules to Microbes

 UCAS tariff points

-120 points including A2 Biology or equivalent.
-A Pass in the Practical Element of Science A levels must be achieved
+96 - 112 UCAS points including A2 Biology grade C. A Pass in the Practical Element of Science A levels must be achieved.

 BTEC National Diploma